Alma Adamkienė

 Alma Adamkienė (née Nutautaitė; 10 February 1927 – 21 May 2023) was a Lithuanian philologist and philanthropist.
 She was the wife of the president of Lithuania, Valdas Adamkus, and was First Lady during his two terms (1998–2003 and 2004–2009).
 She also held United States citizenship.

 Early life

 Adamkienė was born in Šiauliai on 10 February 1927.
 Her father, Stasys Nutautas, was a businessman; her mother, Ona Soblytė-Nutautienė, assisted her husband in various commercial activities.
-In 1944, when the Soviet Army returned to Lithuania, Alma Nutautaitė fled with her family to the West.
+In 1944, when the Soviet Army returned to Lithuania, Alma Nutautaitė fled with her family to Germany.
 She finished high school in Germany, and later studied Philology at Erlangen University in Nuremberg.

 Life in the United States

 Alma Nutautaitė emigrated to the United States in 1949.
 She first worked as a laboratory assistant at a steel factory.
 Later, she took a position with an insurance company.
 She also organized and participated in Lithuanian émigré activities.
 Nutautaitė married Valdas Adamkus in 1951, and took her husband's surname (she was known as Alma Adamkus in the United States).